Skip to content

 archcore mcp install --agent claude-code

-If you need to configure MCP by hand, add to your agent’s MCP config:
+To configure MCP by hand, add to your agent’s MCP config:

 {